ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/trigger.md

 ---
 title: trigger
 menus: chunks
-full_name: trigger
-node_class: content
+class: content_block
 ---

 A listener for a certain event that performs an action when it occurs.

 Triggers are linked to the OboNode that contains them.
 They are only fired when the matching event `type` is heard for that particular node.
-Ergo, a trigger listening to the `onClick` event is only linked to the clicking of the {{ 'ActionButton' | obo_node }} it is attached to.
+For example a trigger listening to the `onClick` event is only linked to the clicking of the {{ 'ActionButton' | obo_node }} it is attached to.

 > Triggers must always be wrapped in a triggers array.